-Consultation can take a range of forms, including the following approaches and channels:
+With this caveat in mind, consultation may including the following approaches and channels where practicable:

-- surveys (both online and telephone can be targeted to specific groups or wider stakeholders) - focus groups (both online and in person which can be targeted to specific groups or wider stakeholders) - public forums - targeted forums - live Q&A sessions - piggy backing onto existing consultation opportunities.
+- Surveys (both online and telephone can be targeted to specific groups or wider stakeholders) - Focus groups (both online and in person which can be targeted to specific groups or Wider stakeholders) - Public forums - · Targeted forums - · Live Q&A sessions - Piggy backing onto existing consultation opportunities

-There may be opportunities to piggy-back onto existing consultation opportunities within each local authority.
-It is important to identify and contact colleagues responsible for housing related engagement to identify potential opportunities, including:
+There may also be opportunities to piggy-back onto existing consultation opportunities within each local authority.
+Indeed, as noted, it may be that empty homes have already featured in previous consultations.
+It is important to identify and contact colleagues responsible for housing related engagement to identify potential opportunities and previous consultation feedback relating to empty homes, including:

 - Local Housing Strategy

 - Tenant Participation Strategy

-- Rapid Rehousing Transition Plan
+- · Rapid Rehousing Transition Plan

 - Private Sector Strategy

-- Rent Review
+- · Rent Review

 - Tenant Newsletters

+Where new consultation is taken forward, in developing each consultation channel, it is important to consider at the outset what needs to be achieved from the consultation opportunity, for example:

+- · Gathering views

+- · Seeking feedback

+- · Understanding priorities

+- Partner and stakeholder perception of challenges

+- Informing action plan commitments

 - Community Newsletters

-- Local Plan

-- Economic Development Plan

-- Community Planning Groups

-- Tenants and Residents Groups

-- Community Council.

-In developing each consultation channel, it is important to consider at the outset what needs to be achieved from the consultation opportunity, for example:

-- · gathering views

-- seeking feedback

-- understanding priorities

-- partner and stakeholder perception of challenges

-- informing action plan commitments.